-Future Resilient Systems (FRS) is the second programme of the Singapore-ETH Centre, established by ETH Zurich and the National Research Foundation, under its CREATE programme.
-The programme seeks to develop a framework, concepts, and tools to make interconnected critical infrastructure systems more robust and resilient.
+Future Resilient Systems (FRS) is a research programme under the Singapore-ETH Centre, established by ETH Zurich and the National Research Foundation under its CREATE programme.
+FRS seeks to develop a framework, concepts, and tools to make interconnected critical infrastructure systems more robust and resilient.

-The programme brings together an interdisciplinary team of nearly 100 principal investigators, PhD and postdoctoral researchers, and research assistants and engineers.
-The team comes together from Switzerland-based ETH Zurich and Paul Scherrer Institute (PSI), and Singapore-based Nanyang Technological University (NTU), National University of Singapore (NUS), and Singapore Management University (SMU).
+Established in 2014, the programme brings together Switzerland-based ETH Zurich and Paul Scherrer Institute (PSI), and Singapore-based Nanyang Technological University (NTU), National University of Singapore (NUS), and Singapore Management University (SMU).

 Temasek Defence Systems Institute (TDSI) was established on 11 July 2001 as a strategic alliance between two eminent institutions – the National University of Singapore (NUS) and the US Naval Postgraduate School (NPS) with the vision to be a premier educational institute for nurturing systems thinkers and thought-leadership in systems thinking in defence and security.

 TDSIs programmes bring together military staff and defence technologists in an environment that exploits the latest research outcomes and educational pedagogy.
 With the mission of nurturing systems thinkers and leaders to advance Singapore’s defence capabilities, TDSI aims to produce graduates who understand the complexities of a military force, so as to create maximum leverage by integrating operations and technology.